It took thousands of convicts, several route deviations and ten years to complete, opening up

 An incredible feat of engineering and skill, the road featured an impressive series of timber and stonework structures including buttresses, culverts, bridges and nine-metre-high retaining walls.

-However the route of the Great North Road was subject to much conjecture, and many changes throughout its construction, with a number of sections abandoned or left unfinished as new administrators with different ideas to their predecessors took control of the project.
+However the route of the Great North Road was subject to much conjecture, and many changes throughout its construction, with several sections abandoned or left unfinished as new administrators with different ideas to their predecessors took control of the project.

 At the time it was built it was a long and lonely trail, with sections of steep gradients that could be difficult to traverse, and little access to food or water for those travelling with stock.
 These elements combined to work against the popularity of the road and soon after it was finished in 1836 it fell into disuse, with alternate routes developed to bypass its difficult and dry sections.